Kingxukai/linux/Documentation/hwmon/aht10.rst

 This driver does not probe for AHT10/ATH20 devices, as there is no reliable way to determine if an i2c chip is or isn't an AHT10/AHT20.
-The device has to be instantiated explicitly with the address 0x38.
+The device has to be instantiated explicitly with the woke address 0x38.
 See Documentation/i2c/instantiating-devices.rst for details.

 Sysfs entries